 One thing you should certainly not do at work is make your job harder than it actually is, but many people, especially women, do that all the time, every time they send email and often when they speak.
 They do it with phrases that take away their own authority: “I don’t know, I just thought of this, but…” “I don’t really mean to be complicating the requirements further, but…” “This may not be right…” “I was just thinking that…” “Of course this could be wrong…”

 There’s a way to remind yourself to stop writing those self-de-authorizing phrases.
 This exercise is most effective if you do it with two colleagues, one in your group or field and one not.
-You’ll find the steps below. and detailed instructions, in this Excel template: learn what not to write
+You’ll find the steps below. and detailed instructions, in this Excel template.

 - Review your recent emails, say the last 25 or so, and identify phrases that take away your authority.
 Write them down, and count how often each phrase appears.